Perpendicularly magnetized Tb/Co multilayers featuring tilted uniaxial anisotropy: Experiments and modeling: Magnetic Characterization

 \subsection{Influence of the Tb thickness on the magnetic properties}

 All TbCo(\xTb) samples are synthetic ferrimagnets composed by rare earth-transition metal (RE-TM) multilayers antiferromagnetically coupled.
 As other ferrimagnets the total magnetization is given by uncompensated contributions.
 To investigate the magnetic properties of the samples, we use a superconducting quantum interference device (SQUID) and a vibrating-sample magnetometer (VSM).
 Most of the samples present a dominant perpendicular magnetic anisotropy.
 In Fig. \ref{fig:MOneSample}a) we show the in-plane and out-of-plane hysteresis loops measured at room temperature of sample TbCo(\qty{0.66}{\nm}) and in Fig. \ref{fig:MOneSample}b) we show the temperature dependence of the coercive field (\hc) and saturation magnetization (\ms), measured without applied field after saturation at \qty{300}{\kelvin}.

-As it is shown in Fig. \ref{fig:MOneSample}a), when the magnetic field is applied perpendicular to the film plane (OOP), a square hysteresis loops is obtained, while a typical hard axis is evidenced when the magnetic field is applied in the film plane (IP).
+As shown in Fig. \ref{fig:MOneSample} a), when the magnetic field is applied perpendicular to the film plane (OOP), a square hysteresis loop, typically observed in systems with strong PMA, is obtained.
+In contrast, when the field is applied in the film plane (IP), the response corresponds to that of a typical hard axis.
 From this last measurement we can estimate the anisotropy field (\hsat) as the value at which saturation is reached.
 As the coercive field is significantly smaller than the anisotropy field, the magnetization reversal proceeds by the nucleation and propagation of domain walls, as usually observed in this kind of systems. \cite{Thorarinsdottir2023, Mishra2023, ErtlJMMM1992}